 The waves here are often not gentle, but it still makes for a wonderful place to snorkel since you can go out to the coral reef.

-For those with experience: This is such a fun place to rent kayaks, since you can round the point and check out the other beach too.
-But we don't recommend kayaking if there is any kind of wind blowing—you will get knocked over by the waves.
+For those with experience: This is such a fun place to rent kayaks since you can check out the rivers but also head out into the ocean.
+Even if you're a pretty experience kayaker, we still don't recommend ocean kayaking if there is any kind of wind blowing—you will get knocked over by the waves.

 How about booking a tour?
 While this does cost more than just renting a kayak yourself, you will get a lot more out of the experience!
 This one includes a hike and snacks on the beach.
 It costs $55 per person, and if the kayaking isn't possible due to weather, they will take you on a more extensive hike.